blankenberg/anvio.org/help/8/programs/anvi-get-sequences-for-gene-clusters/index.md

                                      &#45;o <span class="artifact&#45;n">[genes&#45;fasta](/help/8/artifacts/genes&#45;fasta)</span> \
                                      &#45;&#45;max&#45;num&#45;genes&#45;from&#45;each&#45;genome 1 \
                                      &#45;&#45;min&#45;num&#45;genomes&#45;gene&#45;cluster&#45;occurs 50 \
-                                     &#45;&#45;min&#45;functional&#45;homogenity&#45;index 0.25
+                                     &#45;&#45;min&#45;functional&#45;homogeneity&#45;index 0.25
 </div>

-You can also exclude genomes that are missing some number of the gene clusters that you're working with by using the paramter `--max-num-gene-clusters-missing-from-genome`.
+You can also exclude genomes that are missing some number of the gene clusters that you're working with by using the parameter `--max-num-gene-clusters-missing-from-genome`.

 For each of these parameters, see the program's help menu for more information.